Berkovich tip

 A Berkovich tip is a type of nanoindenter tip used for testing the indentation hardness of a material.
 It is a three-sided pyramid which is geometrically self-similar.
-The popular Berkovich now has a very flat profile, with a total included angle of 142.3 degrees and a half angle of 65.27 degrees, measured from the axis to one of the pyramid flats.
+The popular Berkovich now has a very flat profile, with a total included angle of 142.3° and a half angle of 65.27°, measured from the axis to one of the pyramid flats.
 This Berkovich tip has the same projected area-to-depth ratio as a Vickers indenter.
-The original tip shape was invented by Russian scientist E.S.
-Berkovich in the USSR c.
-1950, which has a half angle of 65.03 degrees.
+The original tip shape was invented by Russian scientist E. S. Berkovich in the USSR around 1950, which has a half angle of 65.03°.

-As it is three sided, it is easier to grind these tips to a sharp point and so is more readily employed for nanoindentation tests.
+As it is three-sided, it is easier to grind these tips to a sharp point and so is more readily employed for nanoindentation tests.
 It is typically used to measure bulk materials and films greater than 100 nm thick.